anmatika/whee/readme.md

 ## 2. USAGE

+NOTE: Does not work on IE if protected mode is set on.
+Simplecart uses HTML5 localstorage which gives an access denied error if the protected mode set on.
+More info here: https://www.drupal.org/node/1849764#comment-6773366

 If no web server configured,
 just open `index.html` on Firefox.
 Firefox allows loading data from external files locally   (file:///index.html) out of the box.